Parable of the Renegades

 “Just our special way of bonding.”
 Rio sneaked another pinch on Lucas’ lower back as her way of telling him to play along.
 “The ordinary lovey-dovey stuff other couples do have become stale and boring to us, so we pretend like we are each other's worst enemy to make our time together more interesting.
 Now here is the fun part."
 She beamed a playful smile, one that gave Lucas bad vibes from seeing.
-"Instead of kissing and hugging, we play rough on the floor and wrestle until one of us gets conquered into absolute submission.
+"Instead of kissing and hugging, we play rough on the floor and wrestle until one of us has no choice but to submit.
 Obviously, I was the winner of tonight’s match and following our special rules, the winner was to have her way with her opponent.
 My defeated boyfriend had to hold still without resisting me while I--”

 “Yes,” the policeman sneered before easing up and bringing out a pen along with a small notebook.
 “Just give me your names, and I’ll let you two off the hook.”

-Relieved, Lucas released his held breath while Rio finally released her hold on his arm.
+Relieved, Lucas let out his held breath while Rio finally released her hold on his arm.
 They gave the policeman their names afterward.

-“However!” the policeman interrupted with a raised finger.
+“However!” the policeman interrupted and raised a finger.
 “Make no mistake, you two still disturbed the other residents here, so be quieter with your… ‘activities!’”
 He tapped his head, reassuring himself that it no longer felt heavy on one side, or like someone was bludgeoning him with a hammer.
-“For some reason, my headache’s gone, so I’m leaving the both of you with just a warning.
+“For some reason, my headache’s gone, so I’m leaving both of you with just a warning.
 That doesn’t mean I’ll be nice if I have to come here again!”

 “We’ll… tone things down from now on.”
 Lucas promised.

-Following a nod that told them “you better,” the policeman rotated on a heel to brisk walk back to the car he parked outside Lucas’ house, all while mumbling to himself over how the kids of the succeeding generations keep getting weirder and weirder with their behavior.
+Following a nod that told them “you better,” the policeman turned around to brisk walk back to the car he parked outside Lucas’ house, all while mumbling to himself over how the kids of the succeeding generations kept getting weirder and weirder with their behavior.

 He paused.
 Something seemed familiar about one of the names he wrote in his notebook.
 It made him turn back before Lucas could close his front door.

-“Wait a minute… since your name is Lucas Thorne, aren’t you the kid from that Yotube video?”
+“Wait a minute… since your name is Lucas Thorne,” he said with a quick scan of his notebook.
+“Aren’t you the kid from that Yotube video?”

 “You have to be more specific,” Lucas said as Rio glanced at him from the side out of curiosity.